kevindewalt/oldkevindewalt.github.io/_drafts/keithperhac.markdown

 ###The first six months

 We imported content for people.
 And we found they needed a lot more than our free services.
 They wanted content loaded.
 And then styled.
 We'd do all this extra stuff for them.

 Doing concierge onboarding is a huge learning experience, especially when you're just launching. **The more information you can get, the better your product is going to be.** But you don’t want to do it with everyone.
 I'm talking about high touch concierge service, not a 10-minute demo.

-We dont regret it, of course.
+We don't regret it, of course.
 It made us understand how people use our product in a way we otherwise wouldn't have.

 But it's not something you can do for free for long, especially without a long term contract.

 ###From concierge onboarding to consulting

 We now have paid, tiered concierge service.

 Now when you sign up for Summit Evergeen, we ask if you want to do it yourself for free (we'll send you sample content).
 Or if  you want us to import your existing content, you can get a full package, including design, etc.